 Celebrating our benefactors at FESTUM

-At the bi-annual FESTUM on 11th September 2021, we celebrated the phenomenal impact made by Board of Benefactors members; philanthropists who have each pledged $25,000 or more to the University of Adelaide to support research, scholarships, and other priority areas of the University.
+At the bi-annual FESTUM on 11th September 2021, we celebrated the phenomenal impact made by Board of Benefactors members; philanthropists who have given or pledged $25,000 or more to the University of Adelaide to support research, scholarships, and other priority areas.

 The Board of Benefactors and their guests came together in Bonython Hall for a night of celebration, in recognition of those who are generously investing in critical research and teaching, and transformative student support programs.